Quantum control of hole spin qubits in double quantum dots

-where $d=4$ is the dimension of the Hilbert space and $M\equiv U_\text{tar}^\dagger U(t_f)$ with $U_\text{tar}$ the target unitary evolution matrix.
+We can see that the obtained two-qubit gate corresponds to a SWAP gate with some additional phases in the off-diagonal matrix elements.
+However, a pure SWAP gate can be recovered with two additional local gates on each qubit.
 The fidelity obtained with FAQUAD is $\mathcal{F}_\mathrm{SWAP}=0.995$, beyond the error correction threshold.
-This two-qubit gate is not the only one that we can achieve, we can build a CNOT gate with a fidelity of $\mathcal{F}_\mathrm{CNOT} = 0.97$ for a particular set of parameters.
-The explicit two-qubit evolution matrices for both gates can be found in \cite{SuppMat}.
-In Fig.~\ref{fig:4HH_band_structure_SWAP} (c) we compare the fidelity of the SWAP gate for different protocols against charge noise.
-This noise source is modeled as a pure dephasing mechanism whose strength is proportional to the population of any double-occupied state.
-We find that the linear ramp is very sensitive to charge noise, since the total time needed for the gate $t_f\sim 69$ ns, is much larger than for the other three protocols, FAQUAD, LA and a $\pi$-pulse, with $t_f \sim 38$ ns.
-Even if the $\pi$-pulse is slight more insensitive to charge noise, the sensitivity to errors in the final times are larger than with FAQUAD and LA (not shown here).
-A detailed discussion on the effect of systematic and stochastic errors on $\varepsilon$ and $t_{N, 12}$ can be found in \cite{SuppMat}.\\
+In Fig.~\ref{fig:4HH_band_structure_SWAP} (b) we compare the fidelity of the SWAP gate for different protocols against charge noise.
+This noise source is modeled as a pure dephasing mechanism whose strength is proportional to the population of the double-occupied state.
+Here the average gate fidelity is defined using the Haar measure over the quantum states of two qubits \cite{Nielsen2010}.
+We find that the linear ramp is very sensitive to charge noise, since the total time needed for the gate $t_f\sim 69$~ns is much larger than for the other three protocols, FAQUAD, LA, and a $\pi$-pulse, with $t_f \sim 38$~ns.
+A detailed discussion on the effect of systematic and stochastic errors on $\varepsilon_{12}$ and $t_{N, 12}$ can be found in \cite{SuppMat}.

+The parameters used in this section are selected such that high-fidelity quantum gates are obtained.
+However, a more exhaustive analysis can be performed to find even higher fidelities.
+This detailed exploration can be obtained with the help of numerical methods such as gradient descent algorithms which explore the multidimensional space spanned by the different parameters of the system, e.g., the tunneling rates, the magnetic field intensity, or the detuning between dots 3 and 4.
+However, this analysis is beyond the scope of this work. \\

-\textit{Experimental implementation.} We have investigated and proposed different protocols in order to implement one- and two-qubit hole gates with high fidelity in GaAs QDs.
-However, they can be extended to other semiconducting materials, such as Si or Ge, where the main features of the protocols are still valid.
-Our protocols can be also implemented in materials which present inhomogeneous g-factor.
-A more detailed discussion of this issue is given in \cite{SuppMat}.\\
+\textit{Experimental implementation.} During our work, we have focused on the study of GaAs QDs.
+However, our analysis can be extended to other semiconducting materials, such as Si or Ge, where the main features of FAQUAD are still valid.
+It can be also implemented in materials that present an inhomogeneous g-factor (see Supp.
+Material \cite{SuppMat}).\\